Deputy Director, Staten Island Youth Justice Center

 Robin Berg is the deputy project director of Bronx Community Solutions where she is responsible for the day-to-day management of project operations, assisting with grant writing and reporting, and research projects.
 Prior to this she was an intern at Jacobi Medical Center and Sloan-Kettering Cancer Center, working in a clinical capacity with patients and their families.
 She has also worked for the Domestic Violence Programs at the Center as a program associate.
 Ms. Berg received her B.A. from Vassar College and holds a licensed Master's of Science degree in Social Work from Columbia University.

 Greg Berman is the director of the Center for Court Innovation.
-Part of the founding team responsible for creating the Center, he has helped guide the organization from start-up to an annual budget of more than $24 million.
-He has accepted numerous awards on behalf of the Center, including the Peter F. Drucker Award for Non-profit Innovation.
-He is the co-author of Trial & Error in Criminal Justice Reform: Learning from Failure (Urban Institute Press, 2010) and Good Courts: The Case for Problem-Solving Justice (The New Press, 2005).
-He has contributed to numerous books and periodicals, including The Judges Journal (guest editor), New Statesman, The Guardian, National Law Journal, Chronicle of Philanthropy, and Philadelphia Inquirer.
+Part of the founding team responsible for creating the Center, he has helped guide the organization from start-up to an annual budget of more than $30 million.
+He has accepted numerous national and local awards on behalf of the Center, including the Peter F. Drucker Award for Non-profit Innovation.
+He is the author/co-author of Reducing Crime, Reducing Incarceration: Essays on Criminal Justice Innovation (Quid Pro Books, 2014), Trial & Error in Criminal Justice Reform: Learning from Failure (Urban Institute Press, 2010) and Good Courts: The Case for Problem-Solving Justice (The New Press, 2005).
+He has contributed to numerous books and periodicals, including The Wall Street Journal, The Judges Journal (guest editor), New Statesman, The Guardian, Huffington Post, National Law Journal, and Chronicle of Philanthropy.
 Prior to being named director of the Center for Court Innovation in 2002, he served as deputy director of the Center and as the lead planner of the Red Hook Community Justice Center.
 In the early 1990s, while working for the New York Foundation, he created the New York Common Application, a universal form designed to expedite the foundation grant proposal process for community groups in the New York area.
 He has also worked in development (New Israel Fund) and as a freelance journalist (Providence Journal).
-He has served on numerous boards and task forces including: New York City Board of Correction, Wesleyan Center for Prison Education, Coro New York, Sloan Public Service Awards, Poets House, Police Foundation, and Cy Vance/Manhattan District Attorney Transition Team.
+He has served on numerous boards and task forces including: New York City Board of Correction (appointed by Mayor Michael Bloomberg), New York City Criminal Justice Agency, Wesleyan Center for Prison Education, Coro New York, Centre for Justice Innovation (chair), Sloan Public Service Awards, Poets House, Police Foundation, Mayor Bill de Blasio public safety transition team, and Manhattan District Attorney Cy Vance transition team.
 He is a graduate of Wesleyan University and a former Coro Fellow in Public Affairs.

 Intake Specialist, Bronx Community Solutions